 Another IOP from the BLLAST experimental field campaign has been considered to evaluate the performance of different models (Arome, Arpege, WRF and MesoNH).
 We have participated with the MesoNH model.
 The setup is similar to the previous simulations described for this area.
 The horizontal resolution is 3 km x 3 km and the vertical 10 m close to the surface and stretched above.
 Different initial and boundary conditions are evaluated as well as different parameterizations.
 The preliminary results are shown in Figure 1.7.
 Although there is a large spread in the modelled latent and sensible heat fluxes the observations have a similar pattern.
 The MesoNH model is able to reproduce the boundary layer height and the temperature profile observed from the sounding.
-This work is still in progress and results will be submitted to the ACP special issue (Pino et al., 2015).

 Figure 1.7.
-Time series for (a) H and (b) LE observed (mean value and standard deviation in grey) and obtained from the different models that participate in the intercomparison. (c) Vertical profiles of the potential temperature at 1300 UTC.
+Time series for (a) H and (b) LE observed (mean value and standard deviation in grey) and obtained from the different models that participate in the intercomparison.
+Vertical profiles of the potential temperature at (c) 1300 UTC and (d) 1800 UTC.
 The observed soundings are also included (dashed lines).